San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 49ers stats and trends

-- Thus far this season San Francisco has one win against the spread.
+- So far this year San Francisco has one win against the spread.

-- This season, the 49ers are winless against the spread when entering a game as a favorite of 4 points or more.

-- San Francisco has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- San Francisco's games this year have hit the over on three of seven set point totals (42.9%).

-- When San Francisco scores more than 23.1 points, it is 0-2 against the spread and 1-1 overall.
+- San Francisco is 0-2 against the spread and 1-1 overall in games when it puts up more than 23.1 points.

-- When San Francisco picks up over 341.9 yards, the team is 0-2 against the spread and 1-1 overall.
+- When San Francisco churns out more than 341.9 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over 11 times this season, three more turnovers than the Bears have forced (8).
+- This year, the 49ers have turned the ball over 10 times, two more than the Bears' takeaways (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Bears.